solzarr/Portfolio-developer_MERN/README.md

-# Mon Site CV – Portfolio interactif de développeur web
+# My CV Website – Interactive Web Developer Portfolio
-Projet personnel de fin de formation – OpenClassrooms Objectif : Créer un site vitrine interactif pour présenter mon parcours, mes projets, mes compétences et ma personnalité de manière originale et professionnelle.
+Personal end-of-training project – OpenClassrooms
+Objective: Create an interactive showcase website to present my background, projects, skills, and personality in an original and professional way.

-# Contexte
+# Context
-Dans ce projet, j’ai conçu un site CV complet avec Next.js (React framework) et une partie back-end intégrée pour l’envoi sécurisé d’e-mails.

-Le site vise à valoriser mon profil de développeur full-stack débutant, à travers :
-- Une interface moderne et animée
-- Une section originale "Tale of the Tape" inspirée de la boxe
-- Un carrousel de compétences
-- Une galerie de projets avec descriptions
-- Un formulaire de contact sécurisé et fonctionnel
-- Une performance et accessibilité optimisées
+For this project, I designed a complete CV website using Next.js (React framework) with an integrated back-end for secure email sending.

+The website showcases my profile as a junior full-stack developer through:

+A modern, animated interface

+An original “Tale of the Tape” section inspired by boxing

+A skills carousel

+A project gallery with descriptions

+A functional, secure contact form

+Optimized performance and accessibility

-Technologies utilisées
+Technologies Used

-- Next.js (React + API routes)
+Next.js (React + API routes)

-- TypeScript
+TypeScript

-- Sass (SCSS)
+Sass (SCSS)

-- Framer Motion (animations)
+Framer Motion (animations)

-- Keen Slider (carrousel)
+Keen Slider (carousel)

-- i18next (traduction multilingue)
-- Nodemailer (envoi d’e-mails côté back-end)
+i18next (multi-language support)

+Nodemailer (back-end email sending)

-- Helmet, cors, rate-limiter-flexible (sécurité)
+Helmet, CORS, rate-limiter-flexible (security)

-- Vercel + Render (déploiement)
+Vercel + Render (deployment)

 Fonctionnalités principales